eelcohn/ZehnderComfoair/README.md

 |  13   	| 1 byte	|`0x00`   	  | |
 |  14-15 	| 2 bytes |         	  | 16-bit CRC	|

-Value at offset 0B seems to range from 0x00 - 0x64.
-Might indicate the CO2 control can control the main unit with any power value when in "Automatic" position?
+Value at offset 0B is in the range from 0x00 - 0x64, which is 000 - 100 decimal.

-#### Command 0x02: Set power
+#### Command 0x02: Set power preset
 To do.
 | Offset  | Size   	| Value     	| Description 	|
 |:------: |:------:	|:-----------:|-------------	|